Summer School on refugee & migrant health

 Included in the price:

-Fee for course (summer school, workshops, Symposium) and course material, lunches & coffee breaks 29th August – 2nd September & 5th – 8th September.
+Fee for course (summer school, workshops, Symposium) and course material, lunches (sandwich) & coffee breaks.
 The price does not include travel costs, accommodation or insurance.

 Cancellation Policy: